Symmetry-Protected $\alpha$-Attractor Hybrid Inflation in Supergravity and Constraints from ACT DR6 and DESI DR2: Supergravity construction

 \subsection{Field content, K\"ahler geometry, and superpotential}

-We begin by specifying the chiral field content of the inflationary sector.
-The model contains four chiral multiplets: the inflaton modulus $T$, a stabilizer field $S$, and a pair of waterfall multiplets $\Psi$ and $\bar{\Psi}$ with opposite charges $\pm 1$ under an Abelian gauge group $U(1)_X$.
-The inflaton modulus $T$ parametrizes a hyperbolic Kähler manifold corresponding to the Poincaré half-plane, whose curvature is controlled by the parameter $\alpha$~\cite{Kallosh:2013yoa,Roest:2013fha,Kallosh:2015zsa}.
-The hyperbolic geometry provides the essential flattening of the potential characteristic of $\alpha$-attractors and ensures the robustness of slow-roll inflation against higher-order corrections.
+We begin by specifying the chiral and gauge content of the inflationary sector.
+The model contains four chiral multiplets,

+where $T$ is the inflaton modulus, $S$ is a stabilizer field, and $\Psi$ and $\bar\Psi$ are waterfall multiplets with opposite charges $+1$ and $-1$ under an Abelian gauge group $U(1)_X$.
+The modulus $T$ parametrizes the Poincar\'e half-plane, whose curvature is controlled by the positive parameter $\alpha$~\cite{Kallosh:2013yoa,Roest:2013fha,Kallosh:2015zsa}.
+This hyperbolic geometry is the origin of the attractor behavior after canonical normalization.
-We choose a factorized but nontrivial frame function that places all fields within the same conformal prefactor:

-Here $(T+\bar T)^{-3\alpha}$ acts as a universal conformal prefactor, ensuring that the kinetic metrics of all matter fields scale uniformly with the inflaton modulus.
-This choice keeps Kähler invariance manifest and mixes the inflaton and matter geometries only through the overall frame factor.

-This form maintains manifest Kähler invariance and induces a nontrivial mixing between the inflaton geometry and the matter fields through the $(T+\bar T)^{-3\alpha}$ factor.
-Along the inflationary valley $S=\Psi=\bar\Psi=0$ with $T=\bar T>0$, the nonvanishing components of the Kähler metric and its inverse are